ESSAYS AND REVIEWS

 Droge’s etchings reinforce the cold.
 Titled “February” and “Late February,” two 4-by-12 inch prints show long forgotten pilings from a chilly, near-water perspective.
 Their feel is like a barely scratched drawing, long beaten by time – like wisps of memory of poignant, far-off feelings.
 They have substance, but it is not physical.”

-excerpt from Britta Konau’s review of Tiny Catastrophes:
+Excerpt from Britta Konau’s’s review of Tiny Catastrophes: Michel Droge, April 2015 [read the full review]

 "We live in a world where “140 characters” has become an accepted standard of communication.
 Tweets, buzz, and relentless status updates have reduced our capacity to process information down to practically nothing, while multiplying the frequency of our public declarations.
 That’s not to say that weightier, more time-consuming forms like letter, novel, and essay writing are all dead, but the simultaneous shift towards brevity and babble is hard to ignore.
 Young artists today must grapple with this radical compression of content, just as those before them responded—consciously and unconsciously—to the political, technological, and social shifts of their respective times.
 The five MFA graduates discussed here, though diverse in their approaches, seem to foreground this sense of loss, glossing the contemporary visual language of emptiness.
 Some explicitly acknowledge the constantly changing relationship between man and machine in their work, while others more broadly indicate the isolation that remains when the deluge of babble has passed......